PennyLaneAI/pennylane/doc/tutorials/qubit_rotation.rst

     the power of NumPy with PennyLane:

     * continue to use the classical NumPy functions and arrays you know and love
-    * combine quantum functions (as quantum nodes) and classical functions (provided by NumPy)
+    * combine quantum functions (evaluated on quantum hardware/simulators) and classical functions (provided by NumPy)
     * allow PennyLane to automatically calculate gradients of both classical and quantum functions